Some of the reasons you should consider Ukraine as your next travel destination

-We have only seen evidence that Ukraine is in the midst of a conflict on three occasions during our time there and all of them were in Kiev, on our first visit in September 2015.
+We have only seen evidence that Ukraine is in the midst of conflict on three occasions during our time there and all of them were in Kyiv, on our first visit in September 2015.
 We once witnessed a high police (and media) presence outside the Ukrainian Parliament when we walked past (as there had been a demonstration there a few days before) plus we saw a small demonstration/show of support for Ukrainian troops in the centre of the city at Maydan Nezalezhnosti (Independence Square).
 Neither event gave us cause for concern.
-We also witnessed a large military troop movement at Kiev’s railway station.
+We also witnessed a large military troop movement at Kyiv’s railway station.
 In fact, many of the servicemen boarded the same train as us, which was bound for Lviv.
 Once again, there were no issues and most of the guys either fell asleep or played on their phones for the duration of the journey.
 We assumed they were simply going home on leave.

 Things can change, however, and you should always check the latest information with your own Foreign Office.
 If you stay away from the east and from Crimea (which apparently you can only visit from within Russia nowadays anyway), there is no reason why you shouldn’t be able to safely travel around Ukraine in the same way you would in any other country in Europe.

 If you want to learn more about the conflict, CNN has an excellent online article that is concise and to the point: Ukraine: Everything you need to know about how we got here.

 Personal safety in Ukraine